 As COVID-19 spread around the world, so did anti-Asian rhetoric.
 The number of hate crimes against Asian Americans and Pacific Islanders in the United States rose by nearly 150% from 2019 to 2020 as hate crimes overall decreased by 7%, according to an analysis released by the Center for the Study of Hate and Extremism at California State University, San Bernardino.
-Even with the Senate's passing of the anti-Asian hate crimes bill (it must still be voted on by the House), the fight against racial injustice in America continues.
+Even with the passing of the anti-Asian hate crimes bill, the fight against racial injustice in America continues.

 During Asian American Pacific Islander Month, WORLD Channel will amplify the voices of the many in the AAPI community by sharing stories of defiance, solidarity and humanity.
 Watch, discuss and engage on social - Facebook, Instagram and Twitter - using the hashtag #AAPIstories and tag us @worldchannel.
 Subscribe to our newsletter and YouTube for more features including events and interviews.